 - Join our meetings and workshops if you’re a writing enthusiasts from the Portland area, if you happen to be in the area, or if you are interested in a specific topic/speaker.
 All writers 18 and older welcome.
 Join us!

 - Follow Willamette Writers on Twitter , and on Facebook where you can subscribe to our events.

 - Join us on MeetUp to receive meeting updates

 - Join our chapter's mailing list to receive updates by email.

-- Visit our contact page if you have a specific inquiry or something you'd like to share with the chapter co-chairs.
+- Contact us if you have a specific inquiry or something you'd like to share with the chapter co-chairs.